Pelangi Air: Fleet

 Pelangi Air ordered some De Havilland Canada Dash 8 in 1997 which were never delivered.
 They used to wet-lease a 737-200 passenger configurations from Transmile Air Services and wear Aero Asia livery to fly some domestic route for a short period in 2000.
 The same 737-200 from Transmile Air Services is also used to service regional airline or charters in Malaysia by an operator for a short while.

+Incidents and accidents

+On 18 October 1995, Air Maldives Flight L63312, operated by a Dornier 228-212K (9M-PEQ) leased from Pelangi Air, crashed into the sea near Malé International Airport during landing.
+The aircraft struck a sea wall and overturned into shallow water; there were minor injuries but no fatalities.